DFHack/dfhack/docs/plugins/preserve-rooms.rst

 When you click on an assignable zone, you will also now have the option to associate the room with a noble or administrative role.
 The room will be automatically reassigned to whoever currently holds that position.
+If there isn't anyone who is currently assigned to the designated role, then the zone becomes reserved: any current owner is evicted and the zone is suspended.
 If multiple rooms of the same type are assigned to a position, then only one room of that type will be assigned to each holder of that position (e.g. one room per baron or militia captain).

 Usage
 -----